A random stool collection; sometimes a 72-hour stool collection

 - Celiac disease antibody tests – to detect this condition

-Tests for cystic fibrosis may be performed as part of the investigation:
+Tests for cystic fibrosis may be performed as part of the investigation.
+Pancreatic insufficiency in cystic fibrosis leads to maldigestion and malabsorption:

-If the qualitative fecal fat is negative, then a 72-hour quantitative fecal fat test may be ordered.
+If the qualitative fecal fat is negative and your healthcare provider still suspects excess fecal fat, then a 72-hour quantitative fecal fat test may be ordered.
 This is a better evaluation of fat digestion and absorption.
 There are two reasons for this:

-- For the quantitative test, the person being tested is required to ingest a moderately high amount of fat per day prior to and during sample collection so their absorption ability is being "challenged."
+- For the quantitative test, you are required to include a moderately high amount of fat in your diet per day prior to and during sample collection so your ability to absorb fat "challenged."

-- Fat is not released into the stool at a constant rate so the combination and mixing of the stool from a 72-hour collection gives a more accurate picture of average absorption and elimination than a single sample.
+- Fat is not released into the stool at a constant rate so results from collecting stool over 72 hours gives a more accurate picture of average absorption and elimination than a single sample.

 When is it ordered?